ylopez25/variable_assignment/README.md

 # Variable Exercises

+For this exercises we are going to create a file called `variables.js`.
+Copy the description of the exercise as a comment into the file and underneath write your JavaScript code.

 1. Age Calculator:
 * Store your birth year in a variable.
 * Store a future year in a variable.